pckilgore/roll-it/README.md

 ## Installation

-Download the latest [release](https://github.com/pckilgore/roll-it/releases), and either put it in your PATH or somewhere your scheduler can access both it and your `~/.aws/credentials` file.
-There are no options and no output for a successful key rotation, but a failure will print information and exit with a non-zero exit code.
+Download the latest [release](https://github.com/pckilgore/roll-it/releases), for your OS and architecture, and either put it in your PATH or somewhere your scheduler can access both it and your `~/.aws/credentials` file.
+There are no options and no output for a successful key rotation, but a failure will print information about the error and exit with a non-zero exit code.

 ## Project Goals